The High Ground (Star Trek: The Next Generation): Releases

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.

 The episode was released in Japan on LaserDisc on July 5, 1996, in the half season set Log.
 5: Third Season Part.1 by CIC Video.
 This included episodes up to "A Matter of Perspective" on 12-inch double sided optical discs.
 The video was in NTSC format with both English and Japanese audio tracks.

 Reception

-In a 2010 review, Zack Handlen gave the episode a grade B−.
+In a 2010 review, Zack Handlen of The A.V.
+Club gave the episode a grade B−.
 Keith R.A.
 DeCandido gave the episode 7 out of 10.